Best Volunteer Opportunities for Teens in Every Season

 Soup Kitchens and Food Pantries

 One of the best ways to help someone in their time of need is to give them a good meal, especially in the colder months and around the holidays.
 Soup kitchens and food pantries serve communities both large and small.
 They help people get nutritious food for free or for a small donation.
-Volunteers help collect, package, prepare and distribute food for guests.
-Note that some facilities have an age requirement so that you may need a parent to volunteer with you.
+Volunteers help collect, package, prepare, and distribute food for guests.
+Note that some facilities have an age requirement, so you may need a parent to volunteer with you.

 Hospitals and Nursing Homes

 Healthcare facilities such as hospitals and nursing homes often rely on volunteers, whether for transporting patients to the cafeteria, running the gift shop, greeting visitors, or just chatting with residents.
 Most hospitals, nursing homes, and assisted living facilities require some training before you begin, and you may also need parent permission.
 Some facilities require background checks and a minimum time commitment.
 Contact your local hospital or nursing home for more information on their volunteer programs.